Ziwei-Wei/vscode-extension-packs/README.md

 # vscode extension pack for my personal use

-free to grab my code and create your own vscode extension packs
+Free to grab my code and create your own vscode extension packs.

-## if you want to create brand new extension pack
+## if you want to create brand new extension pack from scratch(not recommended)

 ```shell
 npm install -g yo generator-code